animal-tree/Another-Version/2-Opposing-views.md

 The trauma I went through during my psychosis (which the psychiatrists didn't even know about) doesn't compare to the >year of benzo neurochemical torture.

-### Nails

-In addition to losing all of my hair — head, eyebrows, and eyelashes — due to the Dupilumab cessation, I also lost my fingernails in functionality in later 2018, also unambiguously due to the Dupilumab cessation.
-They regrew, healthily functional enough, after being purple, and bendy like putty, for a really long time, maybe into 2019.

-Without hair, without eyebrows and eyelashes, with even my grandma's fingernails purple and bending out of my nails, and isolation and heavy workloads, just what I needed was a >6 months course of benzos to get all the symptoms of early-onset dementia.

 > [!NOTE]
 > ### Jeremiah
 >